-A young man looks in the mirror at the acne on his skin.
+A young woman looks in the mirror at the acne on her skin.

 Healthcare tips